-7.2 Soil surveys and topographic information are used for site planning in the establishment of new plantings, and the results are incorporated into plans and operations.

-- 7.2.1 Soil suitability maps or soil surveys adequate to establish the long-term suitability of land for oil palm cultivation shall be available and taken into account in plans and operations. - 7.2.2 Topographic information adequate to guide the planning of drainage and irrigation systems, roads and other infrastructure shall be available and taken into account in plans and operations.

-These activities can be linked to the Social and Environmental Impact Assessment (SEIA) (see Criterion 7.1) but need not be done by independent experts.
+Indicator/Guidance Guidance for Smallholders Laws, Conventions and Treaties Criteria 7.2: Soil surveys and topographic information are used for site planning in the establishment of new plantings, and the results are incorporated into plans and operations.
+Indicators Guidance for scheme managers National Legislation 7.2.1 Soil suitability maps or soil surveys adequate to establish the long-term suitability of land for oil palm cultivation shall be available and taken into account in plans and operations.
+7.2.2 Topographic information adequate to guide the planning of drainage and irrigation systems, roads and other infrastructure shall be available and taken into account in plans and operations.
+Scheme managers must ensure that they apply the same procedures required for mills and new estates to all associated smallholder schemes.
+Information on soils may be collected and provided by scheme management or the mill that purchases the scheme's FFB.
+National interpretations should include detail on peat depth.
+Guidance Guidance for independent smallholders International Legislation These activities can be linked to the Social and Environmental Impact Assessment (SEIA) (see Criterion 7.1) but need not be done by independent experts.
 Soil suitability maps or soil surveys should be appropriate to the scale of operation and should include information on soil types, topography, hydrology, rooting depth, moisture availability, stoniness and fertility to ensure long-term sustainability of the development.
 Soils requiring appropriate practices should be identified (see Criteria 4.3 and 7.4).
 This information should be used to plan planting programmes, etc. Measures should be planned to minimise erosion through appropriate use of heavy machinery, terracing on slopes, appropriate road construction, rapid establishment of cover, protection of riverbanks, etc. Areas located within the plantation perimeters that are considered unsuitable for long-term oil palm cultivation will be delineated in plans and included in operations for conservation or rehabilitation as appropriate (see Criterion 7.4).
+Where groups plan to expand their aggregate holdings by more than 500 ha. in any one year, group managers must ensure that these requirements are applied to all group members planning to expand their holdings or acquire new ones.
+National interpretations should include detail on peat depth.
+Where groups plan to expand their aggregate holdings by less than 500 ha. in any one year only a simplified soil survey is required (see 7.1)

-Assessing soil suitability is also important for smallholders, particularly where there are significant numbers operating in a particular location.
+T Assessing soil suitability is also important for smallholders, particularly where there are significant numbers operating in a particular location.
 Information should be collected on soil suitability by companies planning to purchase Fresh Fruit Bunches (FFB) from potential developments of independent smallholders in a particular location.
-Companies should assess this information and provide information to independent smallholders on soil suitability, and/or in conjunction with relevant government/public institutions and other organisations (including NGOs) provide information in order to assist independent smallholders to grow oil palm sustainably.

-National Interpretation will specify the local or national code of practice or other guidelines that should be followed, or set out what 'good practice' constitutes within the local and national context.
+Companies should assess this information and provide information to independent smallholders on soil suitability, and/or in conjunction with relevant government/public institutions and other government/public institutions and other suitability, and/or in conjunction with relevant organisations (including NGOs) provide information in order to assist independent smallholders to grow oil palm sustainably.
+For National Interpretation: National Interpretation will specify the local or national code of practice or other guidelines that should be followed, or set out what 'good practice' constitutes within the local and national context